elaxer/chess/README.md

 )
 ```

-Also there is the only one built in engine state `chess.StateClear` with state type `chess.StateTypeClear`.
+Also, there is a single built-in engine state, `chess.StateClear`, with the state type `chess.StateTypeClear`.

 Note that boards contain states:
 ```go